 Halved Stuffed Peppers

 I find whole stuffed peppers a bit daunting to eat.
 It’s hard to cut into the without all the stuffing spilling out onto the plate.
-I therefore rarely make them that way (the exception being the Macaroni and Cheese Stuffed Peppers I mentioned earlier.
-I wanted as much mac as possible in those babies!).
+I therefore rarely make them that way.

 Instead of using the whole peppers with the tops cut off, I usually halve peppers before stuffing them.
 To do so, set your pepper on a cutting board stem-side-up.
 Cut the pepper in half vertically by cutting down right through the middle of the stem, all the way through to the base of the pepper.

 At this point you have another choice to make.
 You can either remove the stems completely from the peppers, or just cut away the pith and seeds leaving the stems intact.
 The benefit to the former is that everything remaining on your pepper is edible since the stem is gone.
 The benefit to the latter is that leaving on that stem makes the pepper edge more even and lets you put more stuffing into your pepper.

 You can compare the methods and looks of the peppers at TheCookful.

 Choice #3: What To Do About Tippy Peppers

 If your pepper doesn’t stand up nicely there are two things you can do.
 Try cutting a small flat piece off of the bottom of the pepper so that it has a more even bottom.
 But don’t cut all the way through the pepper when doing so or any liquid from your stuffing will leak out.

 The other thing you can do for tippy peppers is to make nests for them using aluminium foil.
 Take a 12” square of foil and form it into a bowl shape by crumpling the edges towards the center.
 Make the scoop of the bowl the size of your pepper.
 Set the nests in your baking dish and then put the peppers in the nests.